gileck/book-reader-app/book-parser/parser/steps/05-2-link-chunk-references/README.md

 ## Overview

 Step 5.2 enhances links by adding chunk references based on their roles using selector-based anchoring (no pages):
-- For "source" role links: adds `targetChunkId` (the chunk containing the target text)
+- For "source" role links: adds `targetChunkIndex` (the array index of the chunk containing the target text)
-- For "target" role links: adds `sourceChunkId` (the chunk containing the source text)
+- For "target" role links: adds `sourceChunkIndex` (the array index of the chunk containing the source text)

 This enables bidirectional navigation between linked content in the rendered book.